jasongrimes/grimesit-mm/_pages/services.md

 I like GitHub Actions for automating deplayment workflows.

-Ore-release testing and post-release monitoring are two sides of the same coin, and both should happen automatically.
+Pre-release testing and post-release monitoring are two sides of the same coin, and both should happen automatically.

 ## Modernizing legacy applications

+*Rule 1: respect the legacy.*

+It does more than you think,
+and it has delivered real business value for a long time--otherwise it wouldnt be here.

 ### Upgrading ancient LAMP stacks